-The gene for glucoamylase was obtained by PCR amplification of the endogenous glucoamylase gene from T. reesei, an anamorphic fungus commonly found in soil.
+The gene for glucoamylase was obtained by polymerase chain reaction amplification of the endogenous glucoamylase gene from T. reesei, an anamorphic fungus commonly found in soil.
 Molecular characterisation of the production strain confirmed the presence of the inserted DNA and showed that the introduced DNA is stably inherited.
 The T. reesei production organism is neither toxigenic nor pathogenic and is absent in the final enzyme preparation.
 Further, T. reesei has a long history of safe use as the production organism for a number of enzyme processing aids that are already permitted in the Code.

-The glucoamylase enzyme that is the subject of this application has 100% homology to that assessed previously by JECFA in 2013.
-JECFA identified a NOAEL (No Observed Adverse Effect level) of 166.4 mg/kg bw/day total organic solids (TOS), the highest dose tested.
+Glucoamylase from this particular GM T. reesei has 100% homology to that assessed previously by JECFA in 2013.
+JECFA identified a NOAEL (No Observed Adverse Effect level) of 166.4 mg/kg bw/day (body weight per day) total organic solids (TOS), the highest dose tested.
 The glucoamylase preparation was not genotoxic in a bacterial reverse mutation assay or a chromosomal aberration test.
-A closely related trehalase enzyme from host strain M1.1-1 was not genotoxic in vitro and caused no adverse effects in a 13-week repeat dose toxicity study in rats.
+A closely related trehalase enzyme from host strain M1-1.1 was not genotoxic in vitro and caused no adverse effects in a 13-week repeat dose toxicity study in rats.
 The NOAEL was 1000 mg/kg bw/day TOS, the highest dose tested.
 The applicant's estimated theoretical maximal daily intake (TMDI) based on the proposed use pattern is 3.18 mg/kg bw/day TOS.
 A comparison of this value with the NOAEL of the closely-related trehalase (1000 mg/kg/day TOS) enzyme indicates that the Margin of Exposure between the NOAEL and TMDI is more than 300.

 Bioinformatic analysis indicated that the enzyme has no significant homology with any known toxins or food allergens, and is unlikely to pose an allergenicity or toxicity concern.
-The applicant has indicated that glucose is included in the fermentation medium and the final formulation.
-Based on the reviewed toxicological data it is concluded that, in the absence of any identifiable hazard, an acceptable daily intake (ADI) of 'not specified' is appropriate.
+Based on the reviewed toxicological data it is concluded that, in the absence of any identifiable hazard, an ADI of 'not specified' is appropriate for this enzyme.
 A dietary exposure assessment was therefore not required.